Contact Us

 Application process:

-A cover letter and C.V. addressing the applicant’s credentials and experiences as they relate to the position should be sent to Dr. Steven Burns, Professor of Chemistry, by email to sburns@stac.edu.
+A cover letter and C.V. addressing the applicant’s credentials and experiences as they relate to the position should be sent to Professor Jamin R. Sewell, Esq., Director, MPA Program, School of Arts & Social Sciences, St. Thomas Aquinas College, by email to jsewell@stac.edu.

 The School of Arts & Social Sciences at St. Thomas Aquinas College seeks new adjunct faculty members who are committed to teaching.
 Applicants are expected to help prepare each student to be an engaged, informed citizen, able to make a difference in their communities.
 The liberal arts and social sciences urge students to become more analytical thinkers ready for careers in fields as wide-ranging as law, criminal justice, and teaching.
 Availability to teach in the mornings and/or afternoons is preferred.